Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Alternatively, you can reach it by metro via the Acropolis metro station (red line), which is located about 5 minutes away.

-All in all, what better way to get acquainted with a city that boasts such a long history than to visit its oldest street?
-Just walk down Tripodon street and get ready to immerse yourself in a world of fine arts, culture, and eternal glory.
+What better way to get acquainted with a city with such a long history than to visit its oldest street?
+Just walk down Tripodon Street and get ready to immerse yourself in a world of fine arts, culture, and eternal glory.

 A Quick Reminder: